Merzasphor/MWSE/docs/source/types/niCamera.md

 ### `cullingPlanes`

-The culling planes of the camera.
+The culling planes of the camera: near, far, left, right, top, and bottom.

 **Returns**: